mtlynch/spaceduck/_posts/2018-04-09-synching-sia.md

 However, some users may be interested in a subset of the optimizations mentioned, perhaps they already run a custom version of Sia and can improve their performance with lower timeouts, or some users have lots of RAM, but are bottlenecked by the I/O performance of their hard drive.

 An excerpt from my `consensus.log` file showing Sia startup, and IBD (Initial Blockchain Download) complete 73 minutes later with the elapsed time in seconds spent on each step.
+Link to [full log](https://gist.github.com/tbenz9/6130ca40b94c6550b62b2ba65a7d77c8).
 ```Shell
 2018/04/05 20:11:41.546036 persist.go:73: STARTUP: Logging has started.
 Siad Version 1.3.2
 2018/04/05 20:11:49.321247 accept.go:275: Height 1000 at 1522959109